 The suites also feature a living room-like area with a couch that pulls out to a queen bed.
 There are two large-screen TVs to accommodate two groups of suite-mates.
 The suites do not include a desk or any kind of workspace.
 Then again, the Cabana Bay isn't exactly the type of hotel that would generally attract business travelers.

 Up to six guests can stay in a suite, and the bathroom area is set up well to accommodate all of them.
 There is a sink in the center.
 Behind a door to the left of the sink, there is a toilet stall.
 To the right of the sink is a room, separated by another door, with a bathtub/shower and a second sink.

 The suites include nicely appointed kitchenettes with a microwave, sink, refrigerator, coffeemaker, and shelves.
 It's unlikely guests would prepare any major meals in their rooms, but the area would allow them to have a light breakfast and save on their meal expenses.
 The surfboard-shaped island offers a nice place to dine.
 (Or it could be used as a workspace considering that there is no desk in the suite.)

 As an example of the engaging little things that Universal and Loew's Hotels have embedded throughout the resort, the toiletries in the bathroom include Zest soap and Alberto VO5 shampoo, two brands that are mid-century America throwbacks.

 Grab a Meal or Snack

 The food is just OK.
-I would have preferred if the restaurant was made to look more like a diner and featured milkshakes, meatloaf, and other retro fare.
+We would have preferred if the restaurant was made to look more like a diner and featured milkshakes, meatloaf, and other retro fares.
 There is a more intimate restaurant inside the bowling lanes on the hotel's upper level.
 There is also a Starbucks (which horribly breaks the mid-century theme) off of the lobby.